odedns/hackathon/README.md

-4. import the materna data from the DATA folder into mongo: mongoimport -d hack -c materna1 --type csv --file materna-2-01.csv --headerline 4a. allow remote connections to mongo: edit /etc/mongod.conf
+4. import the materna data from the DATA folder into mongo: mongoimport -d hack -c materna1 --type csv --file materna-2-01.csv --headerline 4a. allow remote connections to mongo: edit /etc/mongod.conf in the follwing section:
-# network interfaces
 net:
   port: 27017
   bindIp: 0.0.0.0